Slip & Fall Accident Lawyers

 Springfield's changing seasons, including icy winters and wet springs, can increase the risk of slip and fall accidents.
 Property owners must address these seasonal challenges by promptly salting walkways, repairing leaks, and clearing hazards.
 Being aware of these local climate factors can help reduce incidents and assist in establishing owner negligence in your case.

-Call Bishop & Hayes, P.C. today at (417) 785-3410 or contact us online to schedule a consultation with our slip & fall accident attorney in Springfield.
+Call Bishop & Hayes P.C. today at (417) 785-3410 or contact us online to schedule a consultation with our slip and fall accident attorney in Springfield.

 Slip and fall incidents can occur almost anywhere and are often the result of preventable hazards.
 Some of the most common causes include: